AlbertChen1991/nEM/README.md

 </p>

 ## Dataset
 The Riedel dataset (Riedel et al., 2010) used in this paper is publicly available.
 We provide the processed version of this dataset.
-You can download from this [Google Drive link](aaa.com) or [Baidu Cloud link](https://pan.baidu.com/s/1anEw7xjmFZo6gaRWP0gpVw)
+You can download it from this [Google Drive link](aaa.com) or [Baidu Cloud link](https://pan.baidu.com/s/1anEw7xjmFZo6gaRWP0gpVw)

 ## References
 [Lin et al., 2016] Yankai Lin, Shiqi Shen, Zhiyuan Liu, Huanbo Luan, and Maosong Sun.
 Neural Relation Extraction with Selective Attention over Instances.
 In Proceedings of ACL.

 [Jiang et al., 2016] Xiaotian Jiang, Quan Wang, Peng Li, Bin Wang.
 Relation Extraction with Multi-instance Multi-label Convolutional Neural Networks.
 In Proceedings of COLING.

+[Riedel et al., 2010] Sebastian Riedel, Limin Yao, Andrew McCallum.
+Modeling Relations and Their Mentions without Labeled Text.
+In Proceedings of ECMLPKDD.